uppsala-makerspace/loerdagskurser/docs/kurserna/om_programmeringskursen.md

     [Processing för ungdomar](https://github.com/richelbilderbeek/processing_foer_ungdomar)

 === "🇬🇧"

+    > Programming code in our first programming language called 'Processing'

     Programming is telling a computer what to do, for example, letting a user play a computer game.